If you want to continue your nursing education beyond your LVN Program, you may want to consider the LVN to BSN Bridge program.

 What is an LVN to BSN Bridge Program?

-An LVN to BSN Bridge program allows Licensed Vocational Nurses to earn their Bachelor's of Science Degree in Nursing by completing specified required prerequisite and nursing coursework.
-Once you complete your LVN to BSN Bridge program, you will be able to continue on to taking the NCLEX-RN exam and applying for your RN license.
+An LVN to BSN Bridge program allows Licensed Vocational Nurses to earn their Bachelor of Science in Nursing degree by completing required prerequisite and nursing coursework.
+Once you complete your LVN to BSN Bridge program, you will be able to continue on to taking the NCLEX-RN exam and getting licensed as an RN.
 The BSN is also the degree program you would choose if you plan on continuing education to become a nurse practitioner or certified nurse midwife.

 What types of nursing careers can you pursue with a BSN?

 In addition to being a Registered Nurse, nurses with a BSN have titles such as Nurse Case Manager, Registered Nurse Supervisor, Clinical Nurse Manager, Long Term Care Nursing Director, Nursing Manager, and Case Manager.

 How much can you make with a BSN versus being an LVN?

 The average base salary for nurses with a BSN is $87,000 per year, according to Payscale.com.
 Licensed Vocational Nurses, on the other hand, have a mean pay of $48,820 per year, according to the Bureau of Labor Statistics.

 What are the requirements for admission to an LVN to BSN Bridge Program?